ChrisJanes/chrisjanes.github.io/slides/data_structures_and_you/data_structures_and_you.md

 [click] Here we have an array of strings, and we want to capitalize the first letter of each word.

-[click] We can do this by iterating over the array and then accessing each element in turn.
+[click] We can do this by iterating over the array

+[click] and then accessing each element in turn.

-[click] We can then check if the element is empty and if not, capitalize the first letter.
+[click] We can then check if the element is empty

+[click] if not, we can capitalize the first letter.

 [click] By starting at the end of the array, we can also traverse it in reverse.
 -->